-- Get Around a Gallon of Juice: I suggest one gallon, but you can use a smaller bottle.
+I recommend using one gallon of juice, but you can use a smaller bottle if you'd like.
 Look for "100% Juice" on the label.
 It will always say "from concentrate."
 Yeast will not do its job with preservatives present.
 Ascorbic acid and citric acid (Vitamin C) are ok.
 All grape juices are concentrated with water, so you'll never be able to get pure juice unless you squeeze the grapes yourself.

-- Set the Juice Out so It Gets Room Temperature: Juice should be at room temperature or slightly higher.
+- Set the juice out so it gets to room temperature.
+Juice should be at room temperature or slightly higher.
 If your juice is refrigerated, you need to leave it sitting out until it reaches room temp.

 Please drink responsibly, and enjoy the fruits of your labor.

-This Can Be Done in as Little as Three Days: My attempts at wine making usually take around 7 days, but some people who have tried this method have reported that the fermentation (yeast completely stopped making bubbles) stopped in about 3 days.
+This process can be done in as little as three days: My attempts at wine making usually take around 7 days, but some people who have tried this method have reported that the fermentation (yeast completely stopped making bubbles) stopped in about 3 days.
 So this method can actually produce wine with a moderate alcohol content in about 3 days.

 You might need to add sugar: Since this fermentation method produces wine that isn't very sweet (because the yeast converted all the sugar in the juice to alcohol), I am updating my recipe by saying that you should add one cup of granulated or cane sugar or corn syrup to a one gallon batch or half a cup to a half gallon batch before adding the yeast.
 This might produce a sweeter wine, if that's what you want.
 It might be best to pour the juice into a large saucepan and heat it up slightly (not over 110 degrees F) so the sugar will dissolve properly.
 Then pour it back into the bottle using a funnel and allow to cool to room temperature.